quicwg/base-drafts/draft-ietf-quic-transport.md

 The fields in the ACK frame are as follows:

-* Largest Acked: A variable-sized unsigned value representing the largest packet number the peer is acking in this packet (typically the largest that the peer has seen thus far.)
+* Largest Received: A variable-sized unsigned value representing the largest packet number the peer is acknowledging in this packet (typically the largest that the peer has seen thus far.)

-* Ack Delay: Time from when the largest acked packet, as indicated in the Largest Acked field, was received by this peer to when this ack was sent.
+* ACK Delay: The time from when the largest acknowledged packet, as indicated in the Largest Acknowledged field, was received by this peer to when this ACK was sent.

-* Num Blocks (opt): An optional 8-bit unsigned value specifying the number of additional ack blocks (besides the required First Ack Block) in this ACK frame.
+* Num Blocks (opt): An optional 8-bit unsigned value specifying the number of additional ACK blocks (besides the required First ACK Block) in this ACK frame.
 Only present if the 'N' flag bit is 1.

-* Ack Block Section: Contains one or more blocks of packet numbers which have been successfully received.
-See {{ack-block-section}}.
+* ACK Block Section: Contains one or more blocks of packet numbers which have been successfully received, see {{ack-block-section}}.

 * Num Timestamps: An unsigned 8-bit number specifying the total number of
   <packet number, timestamp> pairs in the Timestamp Section.